aryan29/Tkinter-Text-Editor/README.md

 * Line Number and Word Count Features
 * Changing Font Size, Google Speak and Spell Checker is also Avilable
 * Various Attractive Themes(Blacko,Whity and Gyona)
+* Paste your text/code to pastebin in a single click

 # Screenshots
 ![](images/1.png)